Understanding Trusts – An Introduction

 Essentially, You Can Put Anything You Want Into A Trust.
 However, there is a caveat to this.
 You have to be the full owner of the asset.
 That means you must have the full rights, title and interest to the asset.
 The one who creates a trust or ‘settles' property into a trust is known as the settlor.
 The asset must be unique and specific.
 So it must be easily identifiable.
-Saying “I put this Ten Pound Note into trust” is not good enough.
+Saying “I put this Ten Pound Note into a trust” is not good enough.
 How can one ten pound note be differentiated from another?
-So this is known as fungible assets.
+So these are known as fungible assets.
 They're not really a good mix when it comes to creating trusts.

 What is the Purpose or Intention?
 Even though it is possible to put anything into trust, there are a few more elements that should be considered.
 Firstly, what is the purpose of creating the trust, this is really, really important.
 Intent is everything in the world of trusts, and if the intent is not positive, there will be issues.